Whenever one thinks of word bamboo, we think of long green bamboo rods of which houses are made. Or the food which panda’s keep munching on.

 The reason they are called bamboos is that of the appearance of their stalk, which resembles bamboo sticks.

 Indoor bamboo plants are planted in pots and vases, while the outdoor bamboos are planted on the ground.
-The outdoor ones also has a hole in the middle.
+The outdoor ones also have a hole in the middle.

 In this article, we will cover indoor bamboo plants and all that you should know before getting this beautiful plant in your house or office.